-As much as remote work can significantly benefit an organization, remote workers can feel isolated, which can ultimately impact their productivity.
-One of the most useful tools for increasing productivity of remote workers is video conferencing.
-When in-person communication isn't an option, video conferencing is preferred for feeling connected with co-workers.
-There are numerous applications and platforms for video conferencing and collaboration.
 Some, such as Cisco WebEx, are industry standards but can be expensive.
-Others are growing in popularity and may even be offered free or at a low cost.
-Here is a list of the top 10 video chat apps for enabling productive online meetings for your hybrid teams, at any price point.
-Each of these software options works well with the Meeting Owl Pro, and helps hybrid teams feel more connected.
+Other platforms are growing in popularity and may even be offered free or at a low cost.
+Here is a list of the top nine video conferencing platforms for enabling productive online meetings for your hybrid teams, at any price point.
+Each of these software options works well with the Meeting Owl suite, and helps hybrid teams feel more connected.

 What is the best free video meeting app?

-These video meeting apps are trusted teleconferencing platforms that are ideal for organizations of any size.
-For teams who have found themselves quickly adapting to the remote work lifestyle due to COVID-19, these user-friendly apps will have you connecting with your teammates without a glitch.
-Each of these platforms offers free video conferencing and a range of tools and integrations to ensure your remote teams are getting the most out of their video chats.
+These video meeting apps are trusted teleconferencing platforms with options for organizations of any size.
+For teams who have found themselves adapting to an increasingly hybrid work environment, these user-friendly platforms will enable glitch-free, seamless communication.
+Many of these platforms offer free video conferencing and a range of tools and integrations to ensure your hybrid teams are getting the most out of their video chats.

 1. Zoom